eleduck/eleduck-camp/courses/w1/task2.md

 - Talk about your favorite editor
 My favorite editor is Intellij.
 - Talk about your favorite open source project.
 My favorite open source project is Asahi Linux.
-It is a project with the goal of porting Linux to Apple Silicom Macs.
-The Apple Silicom is an entirely undocumented platform, the community should make reverse engineering the Apple GPU architecture and developing an open-source driver for it.
+It is a project with the goal of porting Linux to Apple Silicon Macs.
+The Apple Silicon is an entirely undocumented platform, the community should make reverse engineering the Apple GPU architecture and developing an open-source driver for it.
 It is so cool, I like it.
 - Tell me about a typical day at work.
 After I arrive at the office in the morning, I usually take a look at the monitoring of the production environment first, then update the status of my tasks on the Kanban, and prepare a little bit for the stand-up meeting, after the 15-minute meeting, I will focus on my development tasks, and occasionally needed to deal with the alarm of the production environment and investigate the problems.
 - How do you work with your teammates?